 Typically, TDS deduction on salary is carried at the time when salary is paid and not at the time of its accrual.

 It must be noted that paying salary in advance or arrears will still be liable for tax deductions.
 Also, if an employer fails to deduct the salary, he/she will be subject to a penalty and additional interest.

 In a situation where an employee’s salary is equal to or less than the minimum exemption threshold, the tax will not be deducted.
 The same stands true even if the employee in question does not possess a PAN.

-In other words, CTC includes – basic salary, house rent allowance, travel allowance, medical allowance, dearness allowance, special allowance, etc. So, based on the information employees can claim exemptions of tax on these following –
+In other words, CTC includes – a basic salary, house rent allowance, travel allowance, medical allowance, dearness allowance, special allowance, etc. So, based on the information, employees can claim exemptions of tax on the following –

-It must be noted that the number of employees that are employed under an organisation is not factored while computing and deducting TDS on salary.
+It must be noted that the number of employees that are employed under an organisation is not factored in while computing and deducting TDS rate on salary.

 Nonetheless, one can compute TDS on salaried income by following these basic steps –

 Calculate the total earnings an employee accrues over a year.
-Under this, one must make sure to include commission, perks, bonus, etc.
+Under this, one must make sure to include commission, perks, bonuses, etc.

 The collected TDS must be deposited to the Central government by the employer.